COSC3020/quicksort-pivot-swilso59-1/README.md

 Now we can add up the combinations that would be considered a good pivot to get the chance of picking a good pivot using the median-of-three method.
 This gives us a 68.75% chance of picking a good pivot.
 Which means it is a higher chance of picking a good pivot using this method then the left most pivot which is a 50% chance.

+- I recieved help from the TA and also reviewed these repositories.
 - quicksort-pivot-ZachRenz
 - quicksort-pivot-IshitaPatel18